rica142003/Computer-Optimization-Projects/SIMD Advantage Profiling/readme.md

 ### Warmup and Timing

-The first step is a warmup phase, where the kernel is run fifty times before any measurements are taken.
-This is done to stabilize the CPU frequency, prime the instruction and data caches.
-Once the warmup is complete, the function enters a measurement loop.
+The first step is a warmup.
+The kernel runs 50 times before recording data.
+This keeps CPU frequency stable and fills instruction and data caches.

-For each iteration, the program records a timestamp immediately before the kernel executes and another timestamp right after it finishes.
-These timestamps are taken using `std::chrono::high_resolution_clock`, which provides nanosecond precision.
-This process is repeated many times, ensuring that at least 100 iterations are performed and that the total accumulated run time exceeds one full second.
-These two conditions together help reduce noise.
+After warmup, the program enters the measurement loop.
+A timestamp is taken right before the kernel starts and another right after it ends.
+Timing uses std::chrono::high_resolution_clock, which gives nanosecond precision.

-Instead of returning the average (which can be skewed by outliers), it sorts all collected timings and returns the median.This timing is combined with the number of floating-point operations performed in the kernel to compute performance in GFLOP/s.
+Each kernel is measured at least 100 times.
+The total run time is also required to be longer than one second.
+These rules reduce noise.

+All timings are sorted, and the median is taken.
+The median avoids distortion from outliers.
+Performance in GFLOP/s is then calculated as:

 ```
 double gflops = (operations * n) / (time_in_seconds) / 1e9;
 ```